-The total number of scheduled clock or credit hours attended divided by the total clock or credit hours for the payment period equals the percentage of aid earned.
-If the withdrawal date is after the 60-percent point of the payment period, the student has earned 100 percent of the Title IV funds.
+The total number of days attended in the payment period up to the last date of attendance divided by the total number of days in the payment period.
+If the withdrawal date is after the 60-percent point of the payment period the student has earned 100 percent of the Title IV funds.